I love finding simple ways to make healthier choices in everyday life, and these Blue Zones recipes check all of the boxes.

 Food Secrets of Blue Zones

 What do people eat in the Blue Zones?
-Some of the basic food secrets of Blue Zones include:
+Some of the essential food secrets of Blue Zones include:

-• regularly eating legumes like chickpeas, beans, and lentils, up to 1 cup every day
+- Regularly eating legumes like chickpeas, beans, lentils, or tofu; up to 1 cup every day

-• eating whole, unprocessed grains; choose sourdough or 100% whole wheat breads
+- Eating whole grains, especially whole, unprocessed grains; choose sourdough bread or 100% whole wheat bread

-• moderately consuming healthy fats from foods like olive oil, fish, unprocessed dairy, and some meats
+- Moderately consuming healthy fats from foods like olive oil, fish, minimally-processed dairy, nuts (almonds, cashews, walnuts, etc.) and some meats

 The Mediterranean Diet is a good representation of foods popular among the longest-lived people.
 It’s centered around fresh ingredients that are readily available instead of processed foods that are popular in many modern households.